The Beginner’s Guide to Effective Product Storytelling

 You need to remember that Google rewards unique content.
 Therefore, if you give Google something new to tell about a specific product, it will help your webshop climb the search results ladder.

-Rule 3: Keep it simple, stupid!
+Rule 3: Keep It Simple, Stupid!

 Don’t be afraid to tell a simple story.
 Just do it well.
 Stick to the Keep It Simple Stupid (KISS) principle and use this proven three-act structure: